This blog about Planning Healthy Camping Meals was originally published June 2019. It was updated with more great information in January 2020.

 - Fruit & cut vegetables (carrot and celery sticks, sliced bell peppers, mushrooms)

-- Protein (cheese, pepperoni, boiled eggs or almond butter)
+- Protein (cheese, pepperoni, boiled eggs, nuts or almond butter)

 - Crackers, rice cakes or chips.
 These Hardbite beet and parsnip chips were delicious!